hsavarese/GroupProject/README.md

 ### If running through WSL Linex make sure you change the path format to fit WSL.

 - Added shutdown function to the Menu class.
 This is so everytime the user exits the program it deletes the collection.
 - Moved the stopwords.txt file to the resources folder and changed the way the code handles paths so the error "unknown file directory" was solved.
+- Added a simplelogger.properties to the resources package.
+This hides all logs except for warninings and errors

 ### Running Program Through the pom.xml file.
 - Under the Maven Commpile Program add